ML-based approach to classification and generation of structured light propagation in turbulent media: Classification by neural networks

 \subsection{Neural Network Design}

-This subsection specifies the two classifier architectures used in this paper; see Figure~\ref{fig:classifier_architecture_isml}.
+This subsection specifies the two classifier architectures used in this paper; see Fig.~\ref{fig:classifier_architecture_isml}.
 We employ two convolutional architectures for comparative analysis: a lightweight SimpleCNN~\cite{lecun1998gradient} and a standard ResNet-18~\cite{he2015deepresiduallearningimage}.
 The former serves as a low-capacity baseline, while the latter represents a deeper residual network with substantially higher expressive power.
+The architecture-level parameters were fixed a priori rather than selected by a hyperparameter search: SimpleCNN uses standard local convolutional blocks, and ResNet-18 follows the standard residual-stage specification with only the input and output layers adapted to one-channel images and $15$ classes.

-\paragraph{SimpleCNN.} As shown in Figure~\ref{fig:classifier_architecture_isml}(a), it consists of three $3\times 3$ convolutional blocks with channel widths $32$, $64$, and $128$, each followed by batch normalization, ReLU, and $2\times2$ max pooling.
+\paragraph{SimpleCNN.} As shown in Fig.~\ref{fig:classifier_architecture_isml}(a), it consists of three $3\times 3$ convolutional blocks with channel widths $32$, $64$, and $128$, each followed by batch normalization, ReLU, and $2\times2$ max pooling.
 The final feature map is reduced by global average pooling and mapped to $15$ logits by a linear layer.
 This architecture has approximately $9.5\times 10^4$ trainable parameters.

-\paragraph{ResNet-18.} As shown in Figure~\ref{fig:classifier_architecture_isml}(b), it involves an initial $7\times7$ convolution and max-pooling stem, followed by four residual stages with channel widths $64$, $128$, $256$, and $512$ and block counts $(2,2,2,2)$.
+\paragraph{ResNet-18.} As shown in Fig.~\ref{fig:classifier_architecture_isml}(b), it involves an initial $7\times7$ convolution and max-pooling stem, followed by four residual stages with channel widths $64$, $128$, $256$, and $512$ and block counts $(2,2,2,2)$.
 Each basic block contains two $3\times3$ convolutions together with a skip connection; when spatial downsampling is required, the skip branch uses a $1\times1$ projection so that the tensor shapes agree.
 After the final stage, global average pooling and a linear layer produce the $15$ logits.
 This architecture has approximately $1.12\times 10^7$ trainable parameters.

+We also benchmarked the computational cost of the two classifiers on an NVIDIA GeForce RTX 4090 GPU, using centered $64\times64$ intensity inputs, $75$ real training samples per class, batch size $32$, and the fixed $500$-epoch training budget.
+For SimpleCNN, the training time was $187.7\,\mathrm{s}$, the evaluation time on the full held-out test split of $675$ samples was $0.110\,\mathrm{s}$, and the forward-pass time for $1000$ already preprocessed inputs was $0.0067\,\mathrm{s}$.
+For ResNet-18, the corresponding times were $243.0\,\mathrm{s}$, $0.156\,\mathrm{s}$, and $0.0142\,\mathrm{s}$.
+Thus ResNet-18 is substantially larger and slower than SimpleCNN, although its batched forward-pass cost remains small in the tested GPU setting.